Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Experiments

 \textbf{Analysis of IST Module.}~ We investigated the effect of replacing the adjacent categories extracted by LLM in IST module with either randomly selected categories or textual similarity-based categories, as detailed in Table \ref{tab:relay-type}.
 The results demonstrate that substituting adjacent categories leads to a decline in performance for both ZSL and GZSL.
 However, the performance degradation in GZSL is smaller due to the inclusion of seen labels, underscoring the model's robustness.
 In contrast, ZSL, which considers solely on unseen labels, resulting in a substantial performance declines because erroneous information transfer cannot be effectively mitigated during training.
 Furthermore, similarity-based replacement outperforms random selection because semantic similarity inherently captures a certain degree of association, whereas random selection introduces more noise.
 Nonetheless, similarity-based methods still cannot fully capture the complex inter-category relationships.

-Figure \ref{fig:cat-num} explores the impact of the number of adjacent categories on model performance.
+Figure~\ref{fig:cat-num} explores the impact of the number of adjacent categories on model performance.
 The results indicate that a moderate number of adjacent categories yields the best performance for both ZSL and GZSL.
-Specifically, having too few adjacent categories significantly impairs ZSL performance because the impact of absent inter-category information transfer, while in GZSL, the presence of seen categories during training reduces, thereby having a limited effect on performance.
+Specifically, having too few adjacent categories significantly impairs ZSL performance due to the impact of absent inter-category information transfer.
+But in GZSL, the presence of seen categories during training reduces, thereby having a relatively limited effect on performance.
 Conversely, an excessive number of related categories leads to performance degradation in both ZSL and GZSL, as not all categories contribute positively to recognition and the increased complexity hinders training.
+This trend also holds under CLIP RN50 on NUS-WIDE, as shown in Table~\ref{tab:sensitivity_related_rn50}.

-\textbf{Analysis of ISR Module.}~ Figure \ref{fig:alpha} demonstrates the impact of varying $\alpha$ values in the ISR on the NUS-WIDE dataset.
+\textbf{Analysis of ISR Module.}~ Figure~\ref{fig:alpha} demonstrates the impact of varying $\alpha$ values in the ISR on the NUS-WIDE dataset.
 A larger $\alpha$ indicates the selection of more local feature information, whereas a smaller $\alpha$ implies fewer local features.
 Specifically, $\alpha = 1$ corresponds to utilizing all local features, and $\alpha = 0$ denotes the exclusion of local features.
 The results clearly show that omitting local features significantly degrades performance, underscoring the critical role of local feature integration.
 As $\alpha$ increases, performance initially improves due to the beneficial contribution of appropriate local information to recognition.
-However, beyond a certain point, particularly at $\alpha = 1$, the introduction of excessive local features introduces noise, leading to a decline in performance.
+However, beyond a certain point (about 0.5), particularly at $\alpha = 1$, the introduction of excessive local features introduces noise, leading to a decline in performance.

+We conduct further ablation experiments across backbones and datasets to analyze the sensitivity of $\alpha$.
+Besides the default setting (CLIP ViT-B/16 on NUS-WIDE), we further examine sensitivity trends under (i) an alternative CLIP backbone (RN50) on NUS-WIDE, and (ii) the Open Images dataset with ViT-B/16 (following our Open Images training setup).
+We confirm that taking $\alpha$ around 0.5 remains a stable choice, as shown in Tables~\ref{tab:sensitivity_alpha_rn50} and \ref{tab:sensitivity_alpha_openimages}.